 Planning for a successful ‘Day 1’ following the consummation of a M&A transaction is crucial for deal success and sets the foundation for both near term synergy realization and strategic value creation.
 Much of the effort is focused around ensuring that the essential data required to run the combined business is available, accurate and harmonized where necessary.
 Companies with well-defined M&A playbooks can mobilize SWAT teams around key data elements that combine business, functional and technical expertise.
 Today these teams are using sophisticated data sourcing, cleansing, migration and harmonization tools to rapidly assimilate and merge data across all parties to a transaction.
 This accelerates integration and reduces the risks of data driven integration challenges.

 Almost all M&A deals are founded upon some strategic logic for combining two or more entities.
 However, that is rarely enough to convince investors and lenders to back a deal.
 They are not prepared to wait for the benefits to accrue; they want a payback in the short term through the realization of synergy savings.
-Again, data is central to the value proposition.
+Again, data and data strategy are central to the value proposition.
 Estimating savings from organizational streamlining, contract renegotiation, overhead cost reduction, elimination of duplicate activities, scale economies is founded upon the quality of the data used to make estimates and more importantly track and report savings as they are realized.
 The longer it takes a merged organization to truly harmonize data the longer synergy savings take to be realized and the greater the risk of a deal’s economics not meeting expectations.

 Today, more and more M&A deals are predicated on strategic logic that is underpinned by the value of combining data, products, relationships and/or markets to create value.
 Combining product sets, customer bases, market access, sourcing, administration and innovation all require a robust, scalable and adaptive data architecture over time.
 All too often organizations lose focus on the strategic rationale for a deal after the high hurdles or deal closure and synergy realization have been cleared.
 Those deals that pay-off handsomely are those where the management and use of data is a well-defined and executed set of processes, tools and technologies that don't just enable the realization of the original value proposition but uncover new sources of value over time.